 Attributes:

-: Specifies the subtype of the storage image (such aslustre
+csp: Specifies the CSP (cloud service provider).
+Options areaws,azure, andgoogle.subtype: Specifies the subtype of the storage image (such aslustre).

 Allows users to select storage images for their jobs.
 Essential for specifying the data environment and ensuring compatibility with compute tasks.